Halfway Houses in Greenville, SC

 • Payment assistance

-• Veterans, adult women and adult men
+• Vets, adult women and rehab for pregnant women

 • Interim services for clients